Easy3D 2.6.1

 Parameters

-The following code shows how to visualize a quadratic curve (as a polyline):
+The following code demonstrates how to visualize a cubic Bézier curve as a polyline:

 {